Estrogen Replacement Therapy

 Why is estrogen replacement therapy used?

-What are common benefits of estrogen replacement therapy?
+What types of estrogen are used in estrogen replacement therapy?

-Are there risks associated with estrogen replacement therapy?
+Are there alternative treatments to estrogen replacement therapy?

 If you have any feedback, please get in touch.